Saturday, October 3, 2020

 a) Very Short Period Market:

-This type of market has a very short time existence viz., for a few hours or for a day at a particular time and place.
-In this type of market perishable goods such as vegetables, fruits, milk products, etc. are sold.
+This type of market has a very short time existence viz., for a few hours or for a day.
+Perishable goods such as vegetables, fruits, milk products, etc. are sold.

 b) Short Period Market:

-This type of market has existed for a short period viz. weekly markets, festival market, market during fairs, etc. Perishable or semi-durable goods are sold in this market.
+This type of market has existed for a short period viz. weekly markets, festival market, etc. Perishable or semi-durable goods are sold.

 c) Long Period Market: